opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 ## Remote store

-As of OpenSearch 2.10, segment replication now supports two methods for storing replica shards:
+As of OpenSearch 2.10, you can use two methods for segment replication:

 - Using a **Remote Store**, a remote storage solution where you can store shards, your primary replica uploads segments to the remote store.
-Then, you can down the replica shards from that store.
+Then you can download the replica shards from that store.
 For more information about using a remote store, see [Remote backend storage]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/remote-store/index/#segment-replication-and-remote-backed-storage)
 - Without a remote store, where replica shards will directly sync segments from the primary shard using node-to-node communication.

 ## Segment replication configuration